yonixw/jenkins-ci-cli/README.md

 Which gave me an apataite to make it work.
 And for the final reason, I understand that a gitlab CI file cannot add steps dinamiclly (like per item in an input list) which is a downgrade compared to Azure Devops and Jenkins.

 ## Trying out Jenkins

+Testing period was May 5, 2023 until May 22, 2023 ([under this project](https://github.com/yonixw/LivestreamDockerRecorder)).
+Unfortunately, I abonded it.
+And here I will explain why.

+It started very good.
+There is an [offical docker image](https://github.com/jenkinsci/jenkinsfile-runner) and a project allowing you to run a "Jenkinsfile".
+And it support they entire "Decleretive Pipeline" so you can pass variables between stages just like in a real jenkins server etc.

+Learning Jenkins was surely not straight-forwared but I guessed it all was worth it once I migrated to it.
+I even made a custom bash script to store my learning phase as a common functions inside it (pull, run, lint etc.).
+And as I digged deeper I found a lot of unducumented stuff, But again, thought it was worth the "long way".
+Here are more examples of unique issues I came across:

+* You had to build a custom docker to have your plugins inside it (not just mount it to the docker)
+* You had to mount your workspace in specifiec scheme to applease some plugins
+* The built in bash did not know how to just add "lint" to the entrypoint, and you had to redifine it
+* You had to know Java conventions of env vars to enable "verbose" mode for plugins.
+(Since Jenkins is written in Java)
+* I needed to learn how to print the version of each component as it is not a built in feature

+You might think that this list is absured to handle on top of the official docker as it might be out-dated in their next realese, but for me it looked easy to do with a custom script and a little of bash scripts even if it sure made me worry about the solution I chose.
+But then came a problem that was just not possible to solve.

+You see, Jenkins is a software from 2011, which is the very very start of the CICD movement (Before docker in 2013 and Github actions in 2018).
+Which means its set of assumptions is also very old.
+It start with the fact that docker delegation is not even a built in feature, but a plugin.
+And it ends, unfortunately with the bad assumption of how it produces, integrate and collects logs.

+As I understand it, each agent/worker send the console log of its process back to the master node.
+This step alone is not consistent, as logs of "starting a parallel job" that comes from jenkins are not stored in the same place with the process log (console text).
+And then you have 2 options:

+1] Get the dump of all the logs that the Jenkins master collected, i.e. "Console Text". which is good for simple linear cases but become unreadable fast in other situation ([see here how it looks after the user help](https://stackoverflow.com/a/58050883/1997873))

+2] Get a structred log, which is more "Jenkinsfile language nodes" oriented, i.e you can see the console text of a stage.
+But stage in a stage?
+No logs, as the system logs of the file process are not present in the current plugins and can only seen in the log dump (i.e the full console text from option 1])

+And this time, I had reached a wall.
+Why?
+Because in ever other CICD both the system logs and logs of steps are seperated out of the box.
+Here I will either give this feature up or will have to write a low level plugin to handle it.
+But why not just take the console text that IS seperated?
+Again, because to me, it's to much to give up.
+As inner parsing of a CI file can cause problem too.
+And if I don't see any way to debug it, that it is just a ticking bomb until I will it this bug in the future.
+Which I really don't want.

+## Moving to gitlab runner

+Gitlab runner is also an officialy supported solution to run gitlab CI file.
+There are some caveats.
+You can only run 1 stage at a time (since the runner will do the same under a gitlab instance) but a simpe foreach in a bash script can fix this.